-It cannot be overstated: 2020 has been a year of tragedy and devastation, revealing chasms in class, race, healthcare, and the systems of oppression that have stood for centuries.
+It cannot be overstated: 2020 was a year of tragedy and devastation, revealing chasms in class, race, healthcare, and the systems of oppression that have stood for centuries.

 Nationwide protests and social media armchair activism have caused many of us to take a hard look at our privileges.